device-management-toolkit/docs/docs/Tutorials/ocrTutorial.md

     !!! question "Is HTTPS Network Boot supported?"

-        If the **OCR** checkbox is greyed out, this feature is not supported on your device.
+        If the **HTTPS Network Boot** checkbox is unchecked, the device does not support this feature.

     <figure class="figure-image">
       <img src="..\..\assets\images\OCR_MPS_Enable_HTTPS_BOOT.png" alt="Figure 4: Enable HTTPS Network Boot">